Tips for new BookTokers

 Of course, now that we’re in the midst of a global pandemic, writers need ways to promote their books outside of in-person events.
 For years, I’ve run a reading series in D.C. called “Noir at the Bar,” an event where 8-9 crime fiction writers take turns reading stories at a bar (for more about the series, including its national origins, check out this article in CrimeReads).
 I was recently inspired by my friend Alex Segura, who runs the Queens NY Noirs at the Bar, to move my series online and re-name it.
 It’s now called “D.C.’s Virtual Noir for Indie Bookstoires,” and we’ve had wonderful success since it debuted in April – media coverage, attendance in the hundreds, and the series has garnered a devoted following.

-In the process, I’ve learned some important thing about putting together a virtual event:
+In the process, I’ve learned some important thing about putting together virtual author events:

 Make It Bigger Than You